mthom/cl-psoatransrun/README.md

 * (psoatransrun:psoa-load-and-repl "<target KB>")
 ```

-at the SBCL REPL. "<target KB>" must be replaced with a well-formed
+at the CL REPL. "<target KB>" must be replaced with a well-formed
 string representing a PSOA RuleML knowledge base with a single Assert,
 as in: